Roasted Red Pepper Hummus (Spicy or Not)

 - If you decide to remove bean skins, add roughly 5-10 minutes to completion time.

-We grow peppers year-round, and while the heat varies, we usually prefer jalapenos, serranoes, or Thai chili peppers because we grow them.
+Where I live, I can grow or pick up freshly picked peppers throughout most of the year.
+We usually prefer jalapenos, serranoes, or Thai chili peppers because we grow them.
 Capsaicin is what puts the heat in peppers and is actually reported as beneficial for pain and circulation.

 I’m making this hummus to be part of our wraps we’ll be having for dinner tonight and leftovers for lunch tomorrow.
 But I’m actually recording the video for this recipe this afternoon and will probably enjoy nibbling on the hummus as I go.